 Triten Norbutse Monastery was founded by H.E.
 Yongdzin Tenzin Namdak Rinpoche in 1987 for the preservation and development of the Yungdrung Bon tradition.
 This is one of the two main Bon monasteries outside Tibet, providing a comprehensive and rigorous study of the broad spectrum of Bon teachings and traditions.
 Today, 170 resident monks study and practice there.

-Since 1998 Khenpo Rinpoche has been regularly traveling around Europe and America giving teachings, including leading retreats with H.E.
+Since 1998, Khenpo Rinpoche has been regularly traveling within Europe and America giving teachings, including leading retreats with H.E.
 Yongdzin Rinpoche.
 Since 2005, with guidance from H.E.
-Yongdzin Rinpoche and help from dedicated volunteer committees, Khenpo Rinpoche has taken the responsibility of establishing the congregation of Shenten Dargye Ling in Paris, France (http://shenten.org/), for the preservation, research, teaching and practice of the Yungdrung Bon tradition.
+Yongdzin Rinpoche and help from dedicated volunteer committees, Khenpo Rinpoche has taken the responsibility of establishing the congregation of Shenten Dargye Ling in Blou, France, for the preservation, research, teaching and practice of the Yungdrung Bön tradition in the West.
 He has organized one symposium on the Bön tradition in 2008 in Shenten Dargye Ling, and invited many scholars and Geshes to present their original research at the international meeting.